SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    :align: center

-The ``switch`` statement determines if the point is at the origin (0, 0);
-on the red x-axis;
-on the orange y-axis;
-inside the blue 4-by-4 box centered on the origin;
-or outside of the box.
+The ``switch`` statement determines if the point is at the origin (0, 0) on the red x-axis, on the orange y-axis, inside the blue 4-by-4 box centered on the origin, or outside of the box.

 Unlike C, Swift allows multiple ``switch`` cases to consider the same value or values.